-(36) Based on these results a second paper conducted a more discriminative analysis.
+(36) Based on these results a second paper45 conducted a more discriminative analysis.
 The authors considered for the analysis four groups of subjects based on their amyloid status (A+ or A-) and neurodegenerative status (N+ or N-).
 The A+ N+ group corresponds to the definition of preclinical stage 2, the A+ N- group corresponds to the definition of preclinical stage 2, the A+ N- group corresponds to the definition.
 This allowed to discriminate the effect of neurodegeneration from the effect of amyloid load.
 As are result the author have been able to observe an effect on the functional connectivity (FC) with neurodegeneration.
 The relation between amyloid load and FC was non-linear.
 The authors concluded that altogether this pointed towards a compensatory mechanism which would be efficient up to a certain level of amyloid load.
-This intriguing and important result was published in "Brain" a very highly renowned medical journal in the field of clinical neuroscience.
+This intriguing and important result was published in "Brain" a very highly renowned medical journal in the field of clinical neuroscience, and even made the cover page of the corresponding issue of this journal.